Lugano: Culture

 Lugano hosts the Swiss National Sound Archives, responsible for safeguarding the sound heritage of Switzerland.

-The Palazzo dei Congressi is the performing arts center for Lugano.
-It is a main venue for the Orchestra della Svizzera Italiana.
+The Palazzo dei Congressi is the performing arts centre for Lugano.
+It is the main venue for the Orchestra della Svizzera Italiana.

 The Lugano Festival runs during April and May, followed by the related "Progetto Martha Argerich" in June.
 Estival Jazz arrives in July.
-Between July and August there is the LongLake Festival, one of the greatest urban open air happenings in Switzerland.
+Between July and August, there is the LongLake Festival, one of the greatest urban open-air happenings in Switzerland.
 During one month, the LongLake offers over 300 events in downtown Lugano.

 The Blues-to-Bop Festival arrives in late August and early September turns the town into a hive of activity as thousands crowd the streets and piazzas for free open-air concerts.

 In 1956, the Teatro Kursaal in Lugano hosted the first Eurovision Song Contest.

 The MASI (Museo d'Arte della Svizzera italiana) has two parallel objectives: the conservation and study of the Museum's permanent collection, which is above all made up of works belonging to the 19th and 20th centuries; and the planning and presentation of temporary exhibitions.
-It focuses on art of the cantons of Ticino and Graubünden (Grigioni in Italian) and present artists from the region on a regular basis.
+It focuses on the art of the cantons of Ticino and Graubünden (Grigioni in Italian) and presents artists from the region on a regular basis.
 Lugano Arte e Cultura (LAC) is a cultural centre dedicated to music, visual and performance arts.
 It opened in 2015.

 The district of Brè-Aldesago offers its visitors charming corners created by its characteristic stone buildings.
-The cobble stone streets of the town offer art enthusiasts an artistic path that is very interesting both because of the presence of national and international "names" and the combination of art and the environment.
+The cobblestone streets of the town offer art enthusiasts an artistic path that is very interesting both because of the presence of national and international "names" and the combination of art and the environment.